 ‘Les Demoiselles d’Avignon’ that ground-breaking work by Picasso, proffers a bevy of mawkish tarts, beseeching attention.
 They all have Picasso’s eyes.
 Never mind the spatio-plastic codswallop, I still don’t like it.
 My own development on a similar theme (loose women in an English village) is much better!
 Titled ‘Les Demoiselles de Barrow Gurney‘ I have used photo reference, making a crazed, post-post Modern dissertation in paint, celebrating lewdness and all that is sinful, empowering my ladies through painterly narrative.
 Oh yes! and it includes a jizzing cock!
 Could it possibly be Picasso’s penis?

 ‘Les Demoiselles de Barrow Gurney’ is in mixed media on canvas board, 8ft x 4ft.
 It is for sale and can be purchased from this website for £9,500.00 gbp.
+You can view it and other works for sale here.
+You can also leave a message on the form below, if you want to.

 If you would like to purchase ‘Les Demoiselles de Barrow Gurney’ by Alan Dedman, please use the PayPal button below.
 After clicking ‘Pay Now’, complete the amount requested for the goods on the next page.
 Sign into PayPal or choose Don’t have a PayPal account ? to pay by Debit or Credit card.
 Use the additional information box on the payment page to specify your location.
 The price shown is for the Artwork; depending on your whereabouts there will be necessary charges for postage and packing.